-- 85. The use of the premises not giving rise to: - transmission of unacceptable vibration to any place of different occupancy, (a) - a sound pressure level measured at any point on the boundary of any affected (b) residential premises that exceeds the background noise level by more than 5 dB(A).
-The source noise level shall be assessed as an LAeg.15 min and adjusted in accordance with Environment Protection Authority (EPA) guidelines for tonality, frequency weighting, impulsive characteristics, fluctuations, and temporal content as described in the NSW Environmental Planning & Assessment Act 1979: Environmental Noise Control Manual, Industrial Noise Policy 2000 and the Protection of the Environment Operations Act 1997. - Reason: To prevent loss of amenity to the area.
+78. The use of the premises not giving rise to:

+- (a) transmission of unacceptable vibration to any place of different occupancy, - (b) a sound pressure level measured at any point on the boundary of any affected residential premises that exceeds the background noise level by more than 5 dB(A).
+The source noise level shall be assessed as an LAeq,15 min and adjusted in accordance with Environment Protection Authority (EPA) guidelines for tonality, frequency weighting, impulsive characteristics, fluctuations, and temporal content as described in the NSW Environmental Planning & Assessment Act 1979: Environmental Noise Control Manual, Industrial Noise Policy 2000 and the Protection of the Environment Operations Act 1997.

+Reason: To prevent loss of amenity to the area.

-- 86. The proposed use of the premises and the operation of all plant and equipment shall not give rise to an 'offensive noise' as defined in the Protection of the Environment Operations Act 1997. - Reason: To protect the amenity of the area. - 87.
-Any external plant/air-conditioning system must not exceed a noise level of 5dBA above the background noise level when measured at the boundaries of the property.
-Reason: To minimise noise impact of mechanical equipment. - Servicing, deliveries and the like are not to occur between the hours of 10:00pm and 88.
-7:00am, 7 days a week.
-Reason: To protect the amenity of the area.
+79. The proposed use of the premises and the operation of all plant and equipment shall not give rise to an 'offensive noise' as defined in the Protection of the Environment Operations Act 1997.

+80. Any external plant/air-conditioning system must not exceed a noise level of 5dBA above the background noise level when measured at the boundaries of the property.

+Reason: To minimise noise impact of mechanical equipment.

+81. Servicing, deliveries and the like are not to occur between the hours of 10:00pm and 7:00am, 7 days a week.